This course is open for applications.

 Staff from The Centre for Fine Print Research form the key teaching team on MA Design.
 The CFPR is one of the country's leading university research centres in Art and Design, combining a multi-technology approach towards novel surface print, design and fabrication in 2 and 3 dimensions.

-The broad and practice-based MA Design takes students on a creative journey where you will explore processes making, materials and context.
-You will challenge and extend your design practice at an advanced level whilst developing a range of artistic and practical skills.
+The broad and practice-based MA Design takes students on a creative journey where you will explore process, materials and context.
+You will challenge and extend your existing design practice at an advanced level whilst developing a range of artistic and practical skills.

 The course is delivered through a series of project-based modules 'Make', 'Play' and 'Live', through which you will engage with real-world problems and issues of relevance to contemporary design practice and work towards the production of a physical object.

-The course attracts a diverse range of practicing designers, makers and industry professionals from a range of disciplines, including but not exclusively: ceramics, fashion design, jewellery design, product design, lighting, fine art and architecture and equally broad ranging staff backgrounds in robotics, graphics, product design and fine art.
+The course attracts a diverse range of practicing designers, makers and industry professionals from a range of disciplines, including but not exclusively: Fashion Design, Product Design, Fine Art, Graphic Arts, Jewellery Design, Interior Design and Ceramics and equally broad ranging staff backgrounds in Fine Art, Textiles, Interior Design, and Graphic Art.
 You will work both independently and collaboratively, pushing boundaries and exchanging ideas across design disciplines.

 Why study this course?